raydac/mind-map-set/README.md

 Sources of mind maps presented in [MMD format](https://sciareto.org).
 Also each mind map presented as pre-rendered both PNG image and SVG image.

 # Post-word
-Yes, I know that the mind maps are too complex and not follow traditional mind mapping standards.
+I know that the mind maps are too complex and don't follow traditional mind mapping standards.
 It is better to recognize them as data sheets in the case.